BlitzKraft/angel2csv/README.md

 And voila!
 You have a neatly formatted file to be imported into any spreadsheet application.

+## Features

+Not much.
+Gets the following:
+* Company name
+* Job title
+* Salary Range
+* Equity (if specified)

+## Bugs

+* If salary is unspecified, it returns equity in place of it and does not report an empty value.

 Feel free to fork and star it!!